Plainridge Park Casino: Opening (1999)

 The track opened for simulcast wagering on March 17, 1999, and held its first day of live racing a month later on April 19.

 Plainridge Racecourse faced criticism from the beginning, with industry observers and Racing Commission chair Robert Hutchinson arguing that the track's live racing schedule was nothing but an excuse to justify a lucrative off-track betting operation and a potential racino; a large room in the grandstand was set aside for the installation of as many as 400 slot machines.

 Around July 1999, a rift grew between Piontkowski and Giuliano over management of the track.
 Giuliano then applied for a license to operate the track himself in 2000, claiming that Piontkowski's lease was valid only until December 31, 1999.
 The commission found that Giuliano did not actually own the land, but only held an option to buy it from a Boston investment company, Realty Financial Partners (RFP), which had financed the purchase.
-Piontkowski's company was approved to retain the license, subject to the condition that it obtain financing the buy the track from RFP.
+Piontkowski's company was approved to retain the license, subject to the condition that it obtain financing to buy the track from RFP.
 After Giuliano failed to exercise his option to buy the track, RFP claimed control and served an eviction notice on Piontkowski.
 A deal was soon reached for Piontkowski's group to buy Plainridge from RFP for $13.6 million, to be partially financed by Anchor Gaming.
 The sale was completed in May 2000.

 In the wake of their dispute, Piontkowski and Giuliano filed dozens of lawsuits against of each other, with proceedings lasting through 2005.
 Giuliano initiated multiple attempts to develop a nearby competing harness racing track, none of them successful.